Terminal Absoluteness of Collapse Forcings: Generic Absoluteness

 \end{definition}

 By ``projective absoluteness'' we refer informally to absoluteness for all projective statements, i.e., statements that are $\boldsymbol\Sigma^1_n$ or $\boldsymbol\Pi^1_n$ for some $n<\omega$.

-The most fundamental result about absoluteness is Shoenfield's theorem.
-It was proved by Joseph Shoenfield in \cite{Shoenfield}, shortly before the discovery of forcing by Paul Cohen.
-Indeed, the theorem is not about \emph{generic} absoluteness, but instead about absoluteness in a more general sense between models of set theory.
-This is outside the scope of this article, hence we are going to call ``Shoenfield's theorem'' a corollary of his original result:
+The most fundamental result about absoluteness is the following theorem, proven by Joseph Shoenfield in \cite{Shoenfield}, shortly before the discovery of forcing by Cohen.
+Indeed, the original statement of the theorem is not about \emph{generic} absoluteness, but instead more general about absoluteness between models of set theory.
+This is outside the scope of this article, we just need the following weaker formulation: